 How easy is your checkout to complete?
 Does it have a confusing layout?

-To make it easier for people to complete their orders, you need to optimise your checkout page.
+To make it easier for people to complete their orders, you need to optimize your checkout page.

 1. Show your customers exactly what to expect during checkout